Pentagon working on plans to send troops to protect US Embassy in Kyiv

 “We’re a ways away from anything like that.
 We’re still developing courses of action, and none of that has been presented yet to the secretary,” he said.

 The Biden administration last week reopened the U.S. Embassy in Kyiv after closing it ahead of Russia’s Feb.
-24 attack on Ukraine.
+24 invasion of Ukraine.

 The embassy’s security currently comes from the State Department’s Diplomatic Security Service, the Journal reported.